bodobraegger/bodobraegger.github.io/pages/projects/thilo.md

 You can find the source code in the public repository on GitHub: https://github.com/scout-ch/thilo.

-We recently reimplemented the entire app using <a href="https://astro.build">Astro.js</a> and <a href="https://tailwindcss.com/">Tailwind.css</a> it is published under the according `astro-rewrite` branch in the same <a href="https://github.com/scout-ch/thilo/tree/astro-rewrite">repository</a>.
+We recently reimplemented the entire app using <a href="https://astro.build">Astro.js</a> and <a href="https://tailwindcss.com/">Tailwind.css</a> it is published under the <a href="https://github.com/bodobraegger/thilo">fork</a> in my personal github.

+You can try the app online here: https://thilo.scouts.ch, or on https://bbo.do/thilo for the Astro version.